 A preliminary test using the IRecord example showed this theory to mostly work!
 It turns out that this particular television (the Hisense H43N5300) makes use of a standard called RC6, developed by Philips.

-The next steps for me will be to learn the button sequence required to turn the television on, flick to the news, and potentially slowly increase the volume until I disable it somehow.
+The next steps for me will be to learn the button sequence required to turn the television on, flick to the news, and potentially slowly increase the volume until I turn it off somehow.
 After that will come the fun process of disassembling a cheap alarm clock and fitting it all inside there, ready to be triggered by my alarm.